Gnoztis/curlmyip/README.md

-# curlmyip
+# What is my IP address? (curlmyip)

-User curlmyip.ru for get IP
+Use curlmyip.ru for get IP